Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 Check out the Water Wise Home Garden with drought-tolerant native plants that you can buy at the nursery.

-Right in downtown Santa Barbara is an amazing underground salt cave, which offers a variety of spa experiences, including hot salt stone massages, salt scrubs and more.
+Right in downtown Santa Barbara is a manmade underground salt cave, which offers a variety of spa experiences, including hot salt stone massages, salt scrubs and more.

 The cave was created by the owners who imported 60 tons of pink Himalayan salt from Pakistan, making it the largest salt cave in North America.